Michel-Leidson/mmb-features/README.md

 # Monitor Missed Blocks Application

-MMB is an automation that analyzes and alerts lost blocks by cosmos blockchain network validators.
+MMB is an automation that analyzes and alerts missed blocks by cosmos blockchain network validators.

 The application runs on Node.js and queries data from validators in a REST or GRPC query from a validator node on the network.